-Here are some reasons why women should include working with weights as part of their workout regimen.
+Here are some reasons why women should weight train:

 Lose More Fat